oomlout/oomlout_oomp_builder/navigation/oobb/part/mounting_plate/05_04_03_rh_m3_nm_aliexpress_dc_to_dc_converter_xl6009_48_mm_width_25_mm_height/part/readme.md

-# Oobb Part Mounting Plate 05 04 03 Rh M3 Nm Aliexpress Dc To Dc Converter Xl6009 48 Mm Width 25 Mm Height
+# Oobb Part Mounting Plate 05 04 03 Rh M3 Nm Aliexpress Dc To Dc Converter Xl6009 48 mm Width 25 mm Height

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base